RuABraun/texterrors/README.md

 Recent changes:

+- 21.04.22 insertion errors on lower line and switching colors so green is reference
 - 27.01.22 oracle WER and small bug fixes
 - 26.01.22 fixed bug causing OOV-CER feature to not work
 - 22.11.21 new feature to compare two outputs to reference; lots of small changes